Irstea/usact/plugins/objetBDD-2.4.2/README.txt

 News
 ====
-Version 2.4.2.1 - 19/05/2014
+Version 2.4.2.1 - 30/03/2015
-	* Correction of a bug within declaration key : if a new attribut is added into the table declaration, all of the fields with this new attribute were considered as a key
+	* New parameter : transformComma = 1.
+If 1, all commas in numeric field are transformed to a decimal point (for french keyboards).

 Version 2.4.2 - 17/03/2014
 	* New parameter to getListe function : getListe($order = 0).
 If $order > 0, the list is sorted by $order.